-Why many photographers still use photography watermarks to protect their photos?
+Why do many photographers still use photography watermarks to protect their photos?
 Do they really need it?
 What are the main types of watermarks and where can they be used?
-Today, I will find out why it is still popular, talk about alternative ways of protecting photography, and explain why you do not need to use the watermarks since today.
+Today, I will find out why it is still popular, talk about alternative ways of protecting photography, and explain why you do not need to use the watermarks today.

 However, it's worth remembering that by default, according to generally accepted standards, the watermark should be translucent, and barely visible, like circles on the water.
 The sign itself should be implacable, as the image itself is important, and not its authorship.
-Professional watermark is discreet and not too bright, but a quite discernible sign of authorship.
+A professional watermark is discreet and not too bright, but a quite discernible sign of authorship.

 Despite the generally accepted rules, a lot of beginning photographers make mistakes, putting too big or too visible watermarks in the image, which diverts the attention from the picture.
 I recommend using free photography logo templates to place a beautiful and professional photography watermark.
 There are 5 basic and INCORRECT photo watermarks that photographers usually use to protect their images.

 MISTAKE: a watermark overuse; only photography stocks can use this kind of system for watermarking photos

 It is the first example of incorrect yaw to watermark photos.
 In the picture, you can see an excessive amount of information about the photographer, so the aesthetics of the image are damaged, and the first thing you notice is the sign, but not the photo.
 Despite the fact that the watermark is made properly, it is made in weak colors, and does not stand out very much against the background, but using such a great number of the signs themselves is superfluous.